dummy-ilh/MINE/Logistic/1-Intro_new.md

 ---

-## 🔹 Step 2: Smoothing the Binary Outcome — Grouping by Age
+## 🔹  Smoothing the Binary Outcome — Grouping by Age
-Perfect — this table (Table 1.2 from *Applied Logistic Regression*, 3rd Edition) is central to understanding the **transition from raw binary data to the conceptual foundation of logistic regression**.
-Let’s integrate it seamlessly into our prior notes and interpret it in depth.

----

-## 🔹 Step 2 (Expanded): Grouping AGE and Estimating the Conditional Mean — Table 1.2

 When the outcome is **binary**, the raw scatterplot of CHD (0 = absent, 1 = present) versus AGE provides little visual clarity because all data points lie on two horizontal lines (y = 0 or y = 1).
 To uncover any trend, Hosmer et al. propose summarizing the data by **age intervals**.